graphIQal/graphIQalLandingPage/src/pages/SciencePost.md

 #

-> _Claude Shannon launched the Information Age thanks to a philosophy course he took to fulfill a requirement at the University of Michigan.
+"_Claude Shannon launched the Information Age thanks to a philosophy course he took to fulfill a requirement at the University of Michigan.
 In it, he was exposed to the work of self-taught nineteenth-century English logician George Boole, who assigned a value of 1 to true statements and 0 to false statements and showed that logic problems could be solved like math equations.
 It resulted in absolutely nothing of practical importance until seventy years after Boole passed away, when Shannon did a summer internship at AT&T's Bell Labs research facility.
 There he recognized that he could combine telephone call-routing technology with Boole's logic system to encode and transmit any type of information electronically.
 It was the fundamental insight on which computers rely.
 "It just happened that no one else was familiar with both those fields at the same time," Shannon said."_

 #